AbelHristodor/portfolio/Readme.md

 - Email sending app (not configured)
 - Authentication

-This is just a template
+This is just a template, mostly for learning purposes